dancormier/malloriepotaznick.com/src/pages/home/index.md

       through your painful feelings.
 It’s time to make a change.
 Call today for a free 20 minute therapy consultation and together we can figure out where your journey begins.
+    buttons:
+      - text: More about therapy
+        type: primary
+        url: /blog/gain-emotional-freedom/
     context: about
     heading: About Mallorie
     image: